Regularity up to the Crack-Tip for the Mumford-Shah problem: Introduction.

 \subsection{Problem Setting.}

-The Mumford-Shah problem consists in finding the pair $(u,\Gamma_u)$ that minimizes the energy (\ref{MumfordShah}) with some prescribed boundary values $u=g$ on $\partial \Omega$.
+The Mumford-Shah problem consists, in the context of this article, in finding the pair $(u,\Gamma_u)$ that minimizes the energy (\ref{MumfordShah}) with some prescribed boundary values $u=g$ on $\partial \Omega$.
 In general, the set $\Gamma$ can be very complicated (disconnected etc.) as in the left figure below.

 The geometry of a blow-up.